elephantscale/vault-consul-labs-answers/lab08/README.md

 And so on...
 ```

-* Create the policy named my-policy with the contents from stdin (in Windows, you may need to rush the bash shell, such as comes with git install).
+* Create the policy named my-policy with the contents from stdin (in Windows, you may need to use the bash shell, such as comes with git install).

 ```shell
 vault policy write my-policy - << EOF